Local Democracy in Dover and Deal District and Kent

 - Dover District Council

-- Dover Town Council and Deal Town Council
+- Dover Town Council, Deal Town Council and Sandwich Town Council

 - Parish Council Elections.